thoughtandtheory/framekit/README.md

 ## Usage

+### Single Frame
+1. Click "Single Frame" in the navigation
-1. Click the "Choose File" button to select an image
+2. Click "Choose File" to select an image
-2. Click "Upload" to process the image
+3. Click "Upload" to process the image
-3. The framed image will automatically download
+4. Adjust image position using the gravity controls
+5. Click "Export" to download the framed image

+### Double Frame
+1. Click "Double Frame" in the navigation
+2. Select two images using the upload fields
+3. Click "Upload" to process both images
+4. Adjust each image's position independently:
+   - Left image controls are under the left side
+   - Right image controls are under the right side
+5. Click "Export" to download the combined frame

 ## Technical Details